OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

       :default: YES

-      Indicates whether a GML box conforming to the OGC GML in JPEG2000 specification should be included in the file.
+      Indicates whether a GML box conforming to the OGC GML in JPEG 2000 specification should be included in the file.
 Unless GMLJP2V2_DEF is used, the version of the GMLJP2 box will be version 1.